TRIMETHOPRIM

 Diet & Lifestyle Advise

-• Include more fibre enriched food in your diet, as it can be easily digested by your gut bacteria, which helps stimulate their growth.
+- Include more fibre-enriched food in your diet, as it can be easily digested by your gut bacteria, which helps stimulate their growth.
 Thus, fibre foods may help restore healthy gut bacteria after a course of antibiotics.
-Whole grains like whole-grain bread, brown rice should be included in your diet.
+Whole grains like whole-grain bread and brown rice should be included in your diet.

-• Eating grapefruit during antibiotics treatment can prevent the body from utilizing TRIMETHOPRIM properly.
+- Eating grapefruit during antibiotic treatment can prevent the body from properly utilizing TRIMETHOPRIM.
 So, avoid intake of grapefruit or grapefruit juice with the antibiotic.

-• Avoid intake of alcoholic beverages with TRIMETHOPRIM as it can make you dehydrated and affect your sleep.
-This can make more challenging for your body to aid the TRIMETHOPRIM in fighting off infections.
+- Avoid intake of alcoholic beverages with TRIMETHOPRIM as it can make you dehydrated and affect your sleep.
+This can make it more challenging for your body to aid the TRIMETHOPRIM in fighting off infections.

 Special Advise

-• Renal, hepatic, and blood function tests are advised during prolonged therapy to rule out any toxicity caused due to overdose of TRIMETHOPRIM.
+- Renal, hepatic, and blood function tests are advised during prolonged therapy to rule out any toxicity caused by an overdose of TRIMETHOPRIM.

-• Clostridium difficile associated diarrhoea (CDAD) is reported during usage of antibiotics like Trimethoprim.
+- Clostridium difficile-associated diarrhoea (CDAD) is reported during the use of antibiotics like Trimethoprim.
 Please see your doctor if you experience prolonged diarrhoea.

 Patients Concern